mgibbs189/custom-field-suite/readme.txt

 * Loop (a container for other fields, api returns array of arrays)

 = More Features =
+* Field validation
 * Drag-n-drop field management UI
 * Loop fields support unlimited nesting!
 * Placement Rules let you choose where each field group appears
-* Use the Sync feature to import existing custom field values
+* Use the Sync feature to import custom fields into existing field groups

 = Documentation and Support =
 * http://uproot.us/